-When does it launch tickets?
+When does Easyjet release tickets?

 Will I definitely get the cheapest tickets as soon as they're released?

-But in the past, booking on seat-release day has worked well and booking in the days after has normally ensured a decent price too.
+But in the past, booking on seat-release day has worked well – and booking in the days after has normally ensured a decent price too.
 Only book if it feels right and always do a flight comparison to see if other airlines can beat it.

-Easyjet's ticket release calendar
+Easyjet's ticket-release calendar

-Check in 30 days in advance for a better seat on your flight at NO extra cost
+Check in 30 days in advance for a better seat on your flight – at NO extra cost

 Whether you pay or just check-in for free 30 days ahead, don't leave it until the last minute.
 Many seats will already have been snapped up and there's a greater chance you'll be sat away from your family, partner or friends.